 Toilets are one of the largest users of water in the home.
 Toilets installed after 1993 have smaller 7.5 litre cisterns, which save water.

-If you have an old 9 litre cistern Jersey Water can provide Water Hippos to reduce the volume of water flushed, please contact Customer Services Department to find out more.
+If you have an old 9 litre cistern Jersey Water provide Water Hippos to reduce the volume of water flushed, go to Get Water Fit and enter your postcode to find out more.

 If you have a dual-flush cistern already, use the shorter flush whenever possible.